Two CSCS-based iteration methods for solving absolute value equations: Preliminaries

 where

-and $\iota$ is the imaginary unit \cite[pp. 37-39]{MKNI}. $\Lambda_C$ and $\Lambda_S$ are diagonal matrices formed by the eigenvalues of $C$ and $S$, respectively, which can be obtained in $\mathcal{O}(n\log n)$ operations by using the FFT.
-Moreover, Ng \cite{MKNC} established the following CSCS iteration method to solve non-Hermitian Toeplitz system of linear equations (\ref{Ku3}). \textbf{Algorithm 1 The CSCS iteration method}.\\ {\it Given an initial guess ${\bm x}^{(0)} \in \mathbb{C}^n$, compute ${\bm x}^{(k)}$ for $k=0, 1, 2,\ldots$ using the following iterative scheme until $\{{\bm x}^{(k)}\}^{\infty}_{k =0}$ converges,
+and $\Lambda_C,~\Lambda_S$ are two diagonal matrices formed by the eigenvalues of $C$ and $S$, respectively, which can be obtained in $\mathcal{O}(n\log n)$ operations by using the FFTs \cite[pp. 37-39]{MKNI}.
+Furthermore, Ng \cite{MKNC} had established the following CSCS iteration scheme to solve the non-Hermitian Toeplitz linear system (\ref{Ku3}). \textbf{Algorithm 1 The CSCS iteration method}.\\ {\it Given an initial guess ${\bm x}^{(0)} \in \mathbb{C}^n$ and compute ${\bm x}^{(k)}$ for $k=0, 1, 2, \ldots$, using the following iterative scheme until $\{{\bm x}^{(k)}\}^{\infty}_{k =0}$ converges,

-where $\sigma$ is a positive constant and $I$ is the identity matrix.}
+where $\sigma$ is a positive constant and $I$ is the identity matrix of order $n$.}

 In the matrix-vector form, the CSCS iteration can be equivalently rewritten as

 where